ARMmbed/lora-docs/docs/intro-to-lora.md

 The system works and sends data in two directions, but the data is not stored anywhere.
 Let's change that.
 The Things Network offers a data API to get the data out of the network.
 You can then store it on your own servers or forward it to a cloud service.

-For this tutorial we built a small web application which listens for events from the movement sensors, and shows an overview of all sensors.
+For this tutorial, we built a small web application which listens for events from the movement sensors, and shows an overview of all sensors.
 To use this application you'll need a recent version of [Node.js](https://nodejs.org) installed on your computer.

 <span class="images">![Application which shows movement information, built using Mbed OS and The Things Network](assets/lora19.png)<span>Demo application</span></span>

 Let's build this application.
-First we need to grab an access key from The Things Network.
+First, grab an access key from The Things Network:

 1. Go to your application in the TTN console.
-1. Locate your *Application ID* and note it down.
+1. Locate your **Application ID** and note it down.

     <span class="images">![TTN Application ID](assets/ttn17.png)</span>

-1. Locate your *Access Key*, click the 'show' button and note it down as well.
+1. Locate your **Access Key**, click the **show** button and note it down as well.

     <span class="images">![TTN Access Key](assets/ttn18.png)</span>